lqmmring/CEMP/README.md

 # CEMP

 ## Overview
-Clustering Ensemble algorithm using optimized Multiobjective Particle (CEMP) in single-cell RNA-seq.
+A clustering ensemble method for cell type detection by multiobjective particle optimization (CEMP).
 CEMP is featured with several mechanisms:

 - Multi-subspace projection method;